School of Mathematical Sciences | Universiti Sains Malaysia

 Program Learning Outcomes

-• PLO 3: Formulate complex problems to solve using logical reasoning, critical thinking and scientific skills.
+3. Formulate solution to complex problems by using logical reasoning, critical thinking and scientific skills.

-• PLO 5: Effectively exhibit social skills, teamwork and social responsibility as an individual in matters related to assignments and research.
+5. Display effective social skills and teamwork in matters related to assignments and research.

 Program Structure